 Many traditional conservatories built more than 20 years ago had roofs made of thin polycarbonate sheets or glass panels and were poorly insulated.
 The result is a room that is too cold in the winter and too hot during summer.
-Older conservatories are less energy-efficient and therefore cost more to heat and can suffer from damp.
+Older conservatories are less thermally efficient and therefore cost more to heat and can suffer from damp.

 Replacing your conservatory roof with a properly insulated one will not only improve the appearance of the room but could also reduce your energy bills and make the space more comfortable by maintaining a more consistent temperature all year round.

 Different types of replacement conservatory roof

-There are three main types of conservatory roof for you to choose from:
+There are three main types of roof that you can choose for your conservatory:

 Energy-efficient glass roof

 Glass technology has significantly evolved over the years, and a modern glazed roofing system can now insulate a conservatory better and reduce the temperature fluctuations that sunlight causes.
 This not only makes the room more comfortable to use but can also reduce your energy bills.
 We are also able to supply and install self-cleaning glass, further reducing maintenance that you need to carry out.

 Solid tiled roof

 Tiled conservatory roofs are straightforward to install and lightweight.
 This is an excellent option if you’d like to create a cosy space, eliminate draughts and gain additional insulation.
 There are many tile colour options for solid conservatory roofs that will ensure the ability to match your home’s exterior.

 As the name suggests, a hybrid roof is a combination of glass and solid sections.
 This lightweight option gives you a space that is light and airy with plenty of natural light, but that will also maintain a comfortable temperature all year round.
 With a hybrid roof, the ceiling of the conservatory can be plastered and finished like any standard ceiling, giving you the option to decorate as you wish.

 Replacement Conservatory Roof FAQS

 What are the benefits of a replacement conservatory roof, over installing new conservatory?